 To prevent your wood from cracking near the ends, drill pilot holes before using the screws.

-4. Now for the corrugated metal.
-Again, easier with two people.
+Again, this step is easier with two people.

 Steve sat inside the box while I sat outside with a right angle, making sure the metal was straight before he screwed it in place.